muizkhan49/muizkhan49/README.md

 ### 👨‍💻 About Me

-🎓 Pre-Final Year Student at **Jain University**
+   Graduate Engineer trainee at HCLtech From 08/2024 - Present 🎓 Pre-Final Year Student at **Jain University**
 📍 Based in **Bangalore, Karnataka**
 📱 Passionate about **Data Science and Analytics, AI & ML**